-Bosnia and Herzegovina: HPP Dabar project continues21.
-May 2020. / SEE Energy News
+Bosnia and Herzegovina: HPP Dabar project continues, SEE Energy News

 The realization of the project for the construction of hydropower plant Dabar continues.
 Prime Minister of the Republic of Srpska (RS) Radovan Viskovic expressed the Government’s firm commitment to this project.